-When it comes to payment terms, each roofing company has structured payment schedules.
-They range from month-to-month financing to full payment upon completion.
-A contractor may require a deposit of up to 30 percent up front, 30 percent at a given benchmark and then the remainder when the job is done.
+Each roofing company has structured payment schedules when it comes to payment terms.
+These range from month-to-month financing to full payment upon completion.
+A contractor will sometimes require a deposit of up to 30 percent in advance, 30 percent at a given benchmark, and the remainder when the job is done.

-Clear and concise costs and payment terms should be included in the estimate so that you can anticipate exactly what to expect before the contractor begins work.
+Clear and concise costs and payment terms should be included in your roof estimate so that you understand what to expect before the contractor begins work.

 Manufacturer and Workmanship Warranties

 A manufacturer warranty is a guarantee that backs up all roofing materials the contractor used in the roof installation.
 All roofing manufacturers guarantee quality craftsmanship, durability and performance in their warranties.
 The manufacturer warranty does not cover the installation – just the materials.

 The workmanship warranty covers the labor and guarantees that the roofing installation meets or exceeds all job specifications, industry standards and building codes.
 It may also guarantee that the materials were installed according to manufacturer specifications.

 The length of workmanship warranties varies from contractor to contractor.
 They may range from 2 to 25 years.
 Most homeowners compare warranties and sometimes decide which contractor to use based on warranty length.